Live editing text and HTML content of the page with the Sublime Text from the page context or DevTools.

-There are two methods to send an HTML node to the Sublime Editor
+There are three methods for sending content to the Sublime Editor:

-2. Use the dev tools "Elements" panel.
-A new sub-pane is added to this panel.
-Select "Edit as HTML", then select an HTML node.
-When you are ready, press the button to open the content in the Sublime Text editor.
+2. Use the DevTools "Elements" panel, where a new sub-pane is added.
+Select "Edit as HTML," choose an HTML node, and press the button to open the content in the Sublime Text editor.

-Note: You can use the devtools panel to convert an external script or an external CSS resource to an internal equivalent.
-This way you can send the content to the external editor.
+Additionally, the extension allows the DevTools panel to convert an external script or CSS resource to an internal equivalent.
+This functionality enables sending the content of remote resources to the external editor.

-1. HTML -> if innerHTML or outerHTML content is sent to the external editor
+1. HTML -> when innerHTML or outerHTML content is sent to the external editor.

-2. JS -> if an inline script is being edited
+2. JS -> when editing an inline script.

-3. TXT -> If an editable area is being edited
+3. TXT -> when editing an editable area.